niieani/gpt-tokenizer/README.md

 - Improves overall performance by eliminating transitive arrays
 - Type-safe (written in TypeScript)
 - Works in the browser out-of-the-box

-Thanks to @dmitry-brazhenko's [SharpToken](https://github.com/dmitry-brazhenko/SharpToken), whose code was served as a reference for the port.

-Historical note: This package started off as a fork of [latitudegames/GPT-3-Encoder](https://github.com/latitudegames/GPT-3-Encoder), but version 2.0 was rewritten from scratch.

 ## Installation